-5 questions to help you find the best software for your mid-market law firm
+5 questions to help you zero in on the best software for your midsize or small law firm

-And the other lawyers in your law firm need to buy in.
-And once you get it, you’re not going to replace it for a long time, unless it turns out to be a total catastrophe.
-Which is a long way of saying: you had better do your due diligence before buying new software.
+And the other lawyers in your law firm need to buy into the process.
+Once you implement it, you’re not going to replace it for a long time, unless it turns out to be a total catastrophe.
+Which is a long way of saying: you had better do your due diligence before buying new law firm accounting software.

 A quick note on timekeeping and billing as it relates to your accounting software: